Tennessee Labor Laws Guide

 Is it illegal not to pay overtime after 40 work hours in Tennessee?

 Yes, it is.
-Tennessee follows federal overtime laws, which require every employee who works more than 40 hours a week to be compensated overtime.
+Tennessee follows federal overtime laws, which require every employee who works more than 40 hours a week to be compensated for overtime.
 The overtime premium equals 1.5 times their regular pay rate for each overtime hour.

 Is there a late paycheck penalty in Tennessee?